VladRassokhin/intellij-annotations-instrumenter-maven-plugin/README.md

         </excludes>
     </configuration>

-Would exclude all files which have wsdl in any package part and classes with names ending in Test under com.&lt;exactlyonepackagelevel&gt; for example com.a.UnitTest but not further down ie not com.a.b.UnitTest or com.UnitTest.
+Would exclude all files which have wsdl in any package part and classes with names ending in Test under com.&lt;package&gt; for example com.a.UnitTest but not com.a.b.UnitTest or com.UnitTest.

 Things I am thinking about (want feedback):